-West Suffolk College wins TES FE Award and is praised in PMQs by Teresa May
+West Suffolk College wins TES FE Award and is praised in PMQs by Theresa May

 West Suffolk College’s School of Art and Design has been recognised at the annual Times Educational Supplement’s TES FE Awards for an innovative project that brings together maths, art, religion and science teaching.